BMBIT-oss/PAI_WIKI/Manual.md

 ## Installation
 ### Install from PyPi
 ```
-pip3 install paradox-alarm-interface
+sudo -H pip3 install paradox-alarm-interface
 ```

-This will install `pai-service` with dependencies to your PATH
+This will install `pai-service` with dependencies to your PATH.
+Most probably here: `/usr/local/bin/pai-service`

 Run with: `pai-service`